RealtyOffer/realty-offer-frontend/src/pages/agents.md

   steps:
     - title: Subscribe to your favorite cities or counties...
       body: >-
         Subscribe to your favorite cities or counties...

-        Through an AI-Digitized platform, RealtyOffer will send oyu serious clients that are ready to buy, sell, or both!
+Through an AI-Digitized platform, RealtyOffer will send you serious clients that are ready to buy, sell, or both!
     - title: Bid your best...
       body: >-
         The automated bidding works two ways: choose to discount your commission